Martina Favaretto

 Buenos Aires, Argentina.
 She also won the gold medal in the mixed team event.

 Favaretto, Martina Batini, Francesca Palumbo and Alice Volpi won the gold medal in the women's team foil event at the 2023 European Games held in Poland.
-She competed at the 2024 European Fencing Championships held in Basel, Switzerland.
+She competed at the 2024 European Fencing Championships held in Basel, Switzerland, and also won two gold medals at the 2026 World Fencing Championships in Hong Kong and became the no. 1 in the world.